Beijing says troops disengaged on most of China-India border

-BEIJING (AFP) - Chinese and Indian troops have "completed disengagement" on most parts of the disputed border between their two countries, China's foreign ministry said Tuesday (July 28), after violent clashes broke out earlier this year.
+BEIJING • Chinese and Indian troops have "completed disengagement" on most parts of the disputed border between their two countries, China's Foreign Ministry said yesterday, after violent clashes broke out earlier this year.

-Tensions soared between the world's two most populous nations in June after the deadliest fighting in decades erupted between Indian and Chinese troops on the Himalayan border.
+Tensions soared between the world's two most populous nations last month after the deadliest fighting in decades erupted between Indian and Chinese troops on the Himalayan border.

 Mr Wang said the two sides were preparing for a fifth round of talks between military commanders at an unspecified date.